-Plastic Surgery in Fort Worth, TX
+Plastic Surgeon in Fort Worth, TX

 Some things in life are simply inevitable, like getting older.
 As we age, things begin to change in our lives.
 We learn to let things go and to smile more.
 We have more financial freedom to do things and see things that we've wanted to see and do for years.
 But on the flip side of the coin, our bodies begin to change, too.
 Breasts start to sag a little more than they did in years past.
 More fat starts to make itself known around your midsection, neck, arms, and stomach.

 Wrinkles and fine lines start to become more pronounced.
 In the past, we were taught to just deal with the signs of aging.
 But in modern times, there are safe, innovative ways to recapture the incomparable feeling of youth.
-If you're getting more and more self-conscious about how you look, it could be time to work with a plastic surgeon in Fort Worth, TX, like Dr. Mark Bishara of Paragon Plastic Surgery.
+If you're getting more and more self-conscious about how you look, it could be time to work with a plastic surgeon in Fort Worth, TX, like Dr. Mark Bishara of Paragon Plastic Surgeon.

 Plastic Surgery Fort Worth, TX